bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 As we hiked along the ridge, we soaked in the breathtaking scenery.
 Familiar peaks were all around us, but the centrepieces were the Mythic Towers: great chunks of rock rising from the ridge on our left.

-We were successful in finding the Mythic Towers, and with help from Gillean Daffern and John Martin, were able to identify them.
+We were successful in finding the Mythic Towers, and with help from Gillean Daffern and John Martin, identified them.
 I won't be knighted for bagging an unnamed peak, but it was no small achievement, and the scenery was incredible!
 Ironically, Little Mythic Tower appears more tower-like than the Mythic Towers!

 Mount Fable from Exshaw Creek